lagom/lagom/docs/manual/java/guide/advanced/IntegratingNonLagom.md

 The Lagom integration client provides [`LagomClientFactory`](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html) creating Lagom client services.
 This factory creates and manages thread pools and connection pools, so it's important to manage its lifecycle correctly in your application, ensuring that you only create one instance of it, and to shut it down when you're finished with it.

-The factory can be instantiated by invoking the static [`create(String, ClassLoader)`](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html#create-java.lang.String-java.lang.ClassLoader-) or [`create(String, ClassLoader, ActorSystem, Materializer)`](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html#create-java.lang.String-java.lang.ClassLoader-akka.actor.ActorSystem-akka.stream.Materializer-) methods:
+A `LagomClientFactory` needs an `ActorSystem` and `Materializer` and therefore there are two ways of creating it depending if your application is already using Akka or not.
+You can create it by calling one of the following methods:

+@[create-factory](code/docs/advanced/IntegratingNonLagom.java)

+or

+@[create-factory-external-actor-system](code/docs/advanced/IntegratingNonLagom.java)

-The first [`create(String, ClassLoader)`](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html#create-java.lang.String-java.lang.ClassLoader-) variant should be used in applications that do not have a running `ActorSystem`.
+The [first variant](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html#create-java.lang.String-java.lang.ClassLoader-) should be used in applications that do not have a running `ActorSystem`.
 Internally, the `LagomClientFactory` will create a dedicated `ActorSystem` and `Materializer` to be used by the clients.
-Both will managed by the `LagomClientFactory` and will be shutdown when the factory is closed.
+Both will be managed by the `LagomClientFactory` and will be shutdown when the factory is closed.

-@[create-factory](code/docs/advanced/IntegratingNonLagom.java)
+The [second variant](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html#create-java.lang.String-java.lang.ClassLoader-akka.actor.ActorSystem-akka.stream.Materializer-) should be used in applications that have a running `ActorSystem`.
+In which case, we recommend to reuse the existing `ActorSystem` and `Materializer`.
+The passed `ActorSystem` and `Materializer` won't be shutdown when closing the factory.

-The first argument is a service name, this will be the name of the service that is consuming the Lagom service, and will impact how calls made through this client will identify themselves to the service.
+In both cases you need to pass a service name and a `Classloader`.
+The service name, will be the name of the service that is consuming the Lagom service, and will impact how calls made through this client will identify themselves to the service.
 The second argument is a `ClassLoader`, it will be used to create the service proxy and needs to have the API for the client in it.

-The second [`create(String, ClassLoader, ActorSystem, Materializer)`](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html#create-java.lang.String-java.lang.ClassLoader-akka.actor.ActorSystem-akka.stream.Materializer-) variant should be used in applications that have a running `ActorSystem.
-In which case, we recommend to reuse the existing `ActorSystem` and `Materializer`.

-@[create-factory-external-actor-system](code/docs/advanced/IntegratingNonLagom.java)

 When you have finished with the factory, for example, when the system shuts down, you need to close the factory, by invoking the [`close`](api/index.html?com/lightbend/lagom/javadsl/client/integration/LagomClientFactory.html#close--) method: